Ida's sweltering aftermath: No power, no water, no gasoline

 “We can’t charge our electronic devices to keep in contact with people.
 And without that, all of the communication just fails,” he said.

-Elsewhere in New Orleans, Hank Fanberg had a plan for cooking food: “I have a gas grill and charcoal grill.”

-In hard-hit Houma, the dismal reality of life without air conditioning, refrigeration or other more basic needs began to sink in.
+In hard-hit Houma, the dismal reality of life without air conditioning, refrigeration or other more basic supplies began to sink in.

 “Our desperate need right now is tarps, gasoline for generators, food, water," pastor Chad Ducote said.
 He said a church group from Mississippi arrived with food and supplies, and neighbors came to his pool to scoop up buckets of water.